koltonbrockhouse/threat-hunting-senario-tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Analysis of the 'DeviceFileEvents' table revealed user 'kolton' downloaded a Tor installer.
-Subsequent activity included copying numerous Tor-related files to the desktop and creating a file named 'tor-shopping-list.txt' in the same location.
-The initial search targeted files containing the string 'tor'.
+Analysis of the `DeviceFileEvents` table revealed user `kolton` downloaded a Tor installer.
+Subsequent activity included copying numerous Tor-related files to the desktop and creating a file named `tor-shopping-list.txt` in the same location.
+The initial search targeted files containing the string `tor`.
 These events began at: '2025-06-02T17:12:50.2942182Z'

 **Query used to locate events:**